Forestierr/dai-flappy-bird/README.md

 ## 3.2 Transport protocol

-The "Flap" protocol is a test based protocol.
+The "Flap" protocol is a text based protocol.
 It uses TCP transport protocol and the port 2000 to communicate.
-Every message must be encoded in UTF-8 and delimited by a newline character (\n).
+Every message must be encoded in UTF-8 and delimited by a End of Transmission character (value 0x04).
 The messages are treated as text messages.

 The communication must be established by the client.
 Once the connection has been established, the server responds with `ACKK` to tell the client that it is ready.
 It can send either `STRT` or `JOIN`.